Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Synthesis System

 \autoref{fig:classfy-problem} presents the architecture of \mainname's system, which constructs synthesis derivation trees from which programs are extracted.
 The construction is achieved in \autoref{alg:synthtree} through a series of queries (\autoref{sec:synthtree-construction-query}), which can be resolved through two approaches corresponding to the dual requirements of our system: code generation (\autoref{sec:query-resolution-lm}) and training data preparation (\autoref{sec:translation}).

-A key insight underlying the synthesis system is the isomorphism between type derivation trees and synthesis derivation trees (\autoref{sec:isomorphism}).
+The central claim of this section is that constructing a synthesis derivation tree, which is the core of \mainname's framework, is equivalent to constructing an existential type correctness proof.
+A key insight underlying this equivalence is the isomorphism between type derivation trees and synthesis derivation trees (\autoref{sec:isomorphism}).
 This isomorphism ensures that the constructed synthesis derivation trees maintain the logical flow and dependencies inherent in the type-level reasoning, so that we can construct synthesis derivation trees to represent well-typed programs (\autoref{sec:soundness-completeness}).